-With the increasing popularity of AAA titles, it seems that the video game industry has been shifting their focus to story driven campaigns.
-However, I would argue that in recent times the quality of stories experienced in-game has been declining.
-It seems that the more effort developers put towards incorporating a narrative into their titles, the more they lose touch with what makes storytelling in video games effective; and this ultimately comes down to how they approach it.
+With the increasing popularity of AAA titles, it seems that the video game industry has been shifting their focus to story-driven campaigns.
+However, I would argue that in recent times the quality of those stories experienced in-game has been declining.
+It seems that the more effort developers put towards adding a narrative into their titles, the more they lose touch with what makes storytelling in video games effective.
+This ultimately comes down to how they approach it.

 After returning safely to his home planet Olimar is met by his boss, the president of an intergalactic freight company.
 Olimar is informed that while he was gone a huge payload was allegedly stolen, sending the company into severe debt.
 The person responsible for this blunder was a rookie employee named Louie, who also meets Olimar upon his return.
 During the president’s sob story the analysis software on a nearby freight ship detects an artifact brought back from the distant planet, something Olimar was planning on giving his son as a souvenir.
 It is discovered that this item could sell for a very high price.
 With this revelation, the president promptly sends Olimar back to the distant planet to collect more of these artifacts and pay off the debt.
 For good measure, he sends Louie along with him.
 Once on the planet again, Olimar and Louie reunite with the Pikmin.
 The team begins to explore the planet, staying quite occupied between searching for treasures and fending off ferocious native creatures.